-Campers for land, boats for water, but few manufactured motorhomes (or motorboats) are equally suited for both environments.
-Combining the utility of a four-wheeled boat trailer with parts of a conventional cross-country airstream, this modest-looking project has deeper meaning than is evidence on the surface.
+We’ve got campers for land and boats for water, but few mass manufactured motorhomes (or motorboats) are equally suited for both environments.
+Combining the utility of a four-wheeled boat trailer with parts of a conventional cross-country airstream, this unusual aquatic camper design has deeper meaning than is evidence on the surface.

-In fact, the Thansadet’s rather bland and boxy design inherently proposes to democratize waterways for ordinary vacationers.
+In fact, the dual purpose Thansadet’s rather bland and boxy vintage-inspired design inherently proposes to democratize waterways for ordinary vacationers.
 As a (relatively) cheap buy or rental, it creates sale-priced possibilities to reach remote locations normally accessible only to someone with a luxury yacht or sailboat.
+Whether that’s a good thing or a bad thing to you probably depends on whether you are able to enjoy the exclusivity that comes with wealth.

 There is no attempt to make a streamlined project for jet-setting speedsters.
 Rather, the focus is on a livable floating space to accommodate up to a family of five.
 It is merely designed for short and slow trips on the sea or simplified pop-up-style camping on land.